Our sincere thanks to everyone who supports us with their time and resources. We couldn’t do it without you!

-Becoming a member of the library is easy!
-Just donate any amount you’re comfortable with, and we’ll use it to support library operations, to buy books and other materials for the collection and to provide free programs for all ages.
-Membership contributions become a part of our operating budget and are spent in the calendar year during which they are received.
-Members are also invited to attend the annual meeting of the Library Board of Trustees (usually held in June), can vote in Trustee elections and will receive a newsletter of programs and events every other month by mail or email (please indicate on your donor form which format you prefer, of if you’d like to decline the newsletter).
+Members are able to attend the annual meeting of the Library Board of Trustees (held in June), can vote in Trustee elections and will receive a newsletter of programs and events every other month by mail or email (please indicate on your donor form which format you prefer, of if you’d like to decline the newsletter).

-Membership and Endowment contributions can be made by returning this form (Word or PDF) to the library with your donation.
+Contributions can be made by returning this form (Jpeg) to the library with your donation.
 You can also donate securely online with a credit card here (this link will open a separate window to a secure payment form).

 Gifts of Real Estate